liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

 The chart below shows data of all the yellow cards issued across several football league competitions across several seasons.

-It's grouped by the reason each card was issued and then sorted so that the most frequent reason is shown first and the rest appear in descending order.

-For those who are interested, here's a detailed breakdown of [how I produced this chart](#).
+### bar chart with reasons in alphabetical order
+>> bar chart goes here

+It's clear to see that reckless tackles is a big factor, but there's maybe a better way to look at the same information a different way to help contextualise it.

 ## Yellow cards issued, ordered by most frequent reason

+Have a look at this chart below.
+It's the same information presented on a donut chart.
+This time, it's sorted so that the most frequent reason is shown first and the rest appear in descending order.

 <svg viewBox="0 0 627 463" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <title>Artboard</title>